 If you are an emerging artist, you need to think about how you want to reach your fans, since if you have a steady amount of people following you, you want to keep them listening to your music.
-So maybe releasing Eps consistently which are shorter will be hits with them and they are easier to churn out.
+So maybe releasing shorter EPs consistently to your fans will be easier to produce and keep your fanbase happy.

 Eps may attract new listeners as well, as they can listen in a short space of time, then they will in turn listen to your other music.
 It’s a win-win situation.

 However, if you have been in the industry for a while and you have a large fanbase, you can make a full album, which takes longer, as fans will be prepared to wait.
 And you know they will lap it up!
 In short, it really depends on what you want to get out of the music release.